Gavkhouni: Territorial and ecological importance

-Drying of Gavkhouni
+Drying of the Gavkhouni

 Unfortunately, Isfahan's Gavkhouni Lagoon is currently "100%" dry.
 Experts say that the drying up of the Gavkhouni lagoon will increase migration and destroy the job opportunities provided through tourism.

 Causes of drying

 This wetland has dried up due to excessive harvesting of the water resources of the Zayandeh river basin, as well as due to mismanagement and non-expert works in recent years and has lost many functions and ecosystem services that it had for local communities.
-Because this wetland was fed by Zayandeh River, the largest river in the central regions of Iran.
-But in recent years, as a result of indiscriminate construction of dams for economic purposes and the drying of Zayandeh River, this wetland has also dried up.
+In recent years, as a result of indiscriminate construction of dams for economic purposes and the drying of Zayandeh River, the largest river in the central regions of Iran which fed the wetland, this wetland has also dried up.
 In this way, it should be said that the drying up of this international wetland is not primarily the result of the deterioration of global climate conditions.
 Rather, it is the product of improper management of the environment in Iran, and the lack of a comprehensive vision of development and disregard for the quality of human life and habitat has led to such a disaster.
 Meanwhile, Iran is a member of the international Ramsar Convention, and according to it, it has no right to pass laws that will dry up the wetlands.